-The Multimodal Imaging Core provides services to investigators locally, regionally, and nationally, encompassing scales that range from cellular to whole-animal imaging.
-The goal of the Core is to support the research of investigators in qualitative and quantitative imaging applications and to assist with study design, data interpretation, grant submissions, and to conduct preclinical and IND-enabling studies.
+The Multimodal Imaging Core provides services to investigators locally, regionally, and nationally, encompassing scales that range from molecular to whole-animal imaging.
+The mission of the Core is to support the research of investigators and trainees in qualitative and quantitative imaging applications, and to assist with study design, data interpretation, extramural grant submissions, and to conduct preclinical and IND-enabling studies with nonhuman primates.

-The Core also provides histology (e.g., hematoxylin and eosin staining) and immunohistochemistry services specific to nonhuman primates and services related to whole slide scanning.
+The Core also provides slide sectioning and staining services specific to nonhuman primates and whole slide scanning.

 Select publications from Multimodal Imaging Core activities

 Baker CA, Swainson L, Lin DL, Wong S, Hartigan-O’Connor DJ, Lifson JD, Tarantal AF, and McCune JM.
 Exposure to SIV in utero results in reduced viral loads and altered responsiveness to postnatal challenge.
 Sci Transl Med.
 2015;7(300):300ra125.
 PMCID: PMC5100009

 Bakkour S, Baker CA, Tarantal AF, Wen L, Busch MP, Lee TH, and McCune JM.
 Analysis of maternal microchimerism in rhesus monkeys (Macaca mulatta) using real-time quantitative PCR amplification of MHC polymorphisms.
 Chimerism.
 2014;5(1):6-15.
 PMCID: PMC3988117